district0x/deployments/README.md

 ### <a name="ipfs-gateway"> ipfs gateway </a>

 This container exposes IPFS read-only gateway on port 8080 to the host.

+### <a name="watchtower"> watchtower </a>

+This service checks for `latest` images and quietly updates running containers.
+Services subscribing do so by declaring a LABEL `com.centurylinklabs.watchtower.enable="true"`.

 ## <a name="memefactory"> memefactory services </a>